SC to hear students' plea challenging UGC guidelines on final university exams in next 2 days

 "Forcing such students to appear in the final year University Examination on 30.09.2020, is flagrantly violative of their Right to Life, as enshrined within Article 21 of Constitution of India," the petition said.

-In a revised guidelines, the UGC has said that the final year university examinations must be conducted by the end of September 2020.
-The move drew sharp criticissm from student, parents and politicians who accused the commission of putting student lives at risk.
+In revised guidelines, the UGC has said that the final year university examinations must be conducted by the end of September 2020.
+The move drew sharp criticism from student, parents and politicians who accused the commission of putting student lives at risk.

-Chief minister of several states have already written to the Centre asking them to revise the new UGC guidelines citing safety concerns.
+The Chief Ministers of several states have already written to the Centre asking them to revise the new UGC guidelines citing safety concerns.
 They also pointed out that many educational institutions have been converted as COVID care centres.

 However, HRD Minister Ramesh Pokhriyal 'Nishank', defended the move and said that "exams are essential for global acceptance" and the decision was taken "keeping in view the educational interests of a large number of students".

-Meanwhile, UGC, in a press statement, said: "603 Universities have either conducted the examination or are planning to conduct.
+Meanwhile, UGC, in a press statement, said, "603 Universities have either conducted the examination or are planning to conduct.
 209 have already conducted examinations (on-line/off-line) and 394 are planning to conduct examinations (on-line/off-line/blended mode) in August or September."